Duke-QCD/hic-eventgen/README.md

 ### Building

-The workflow is designed to run on the OSG from the XSEDE submit host xd-login.opensciencegrid.org (but could be modified to run elsewhere).
+The workflow is primarily tested on the OSG XSEDE submit host xd-login.opensciencegrid.org, but it should work on other hosts e.g. OSG Connect.

-Clone the repository on `xd-login` with the `--recursive` option to acquire all submodules.
+Clone the repository with the `--recursive` option to acquire all submodules.

 Run `./makepkg` to build all the models and create the job package `hic-osg.tar.gz`.
 This package contains all files common to each job: run script, executables, data tables, etc.